Like-China/ball-VP/README.md

 10/22
 1. focus on the technical improvement in the cahce update time
 2. HNSW cache update
-3. How to set the update frequence, not very frequently updated scenrio.
+3. How to set the update frequence, not very frequently updated scenrio.--
-4. cache size influence is e expected to have signficant degrades
+4. cache size influence is expected to have signficant degrades--
-5. ask for data
+5. ask for data --
-6. update kGraph
+6. update kGraph --
 7. memory cost analysis
 8. let the initial NN by Linear Search not be so good
 9. re-design the cache update conditions